-Family: Freed student who died has ‘completed his journey’
+Public funeral planned for US student freed from North Korea

 - In Lacey, a Washington mom grapples with baby’s Zika-caused birth defects VIEW

+“All those that wish to join his family in celebrating his life are cordially invited,” said the Spring Grove Cemetery and Arboretum.

+Warmbier was returned to Ohio on June 13 after being held for more than 17 months.

-The University of Virginia student was accused of trying to steal a propaganda banner while visiting with a tour group and was convicted of subversion.
-He was put before North Korean officials and journalists for a televised “confession.”
+Warmbier, a University of Virginia student, was accused of trying to steal a propaganda banner while visiting with a tour group and was convicted of subversion.

-“I have made the worst mistake of my life!” he exclaimed, choking up as he begged to be allowed to reunite with his parents and two younger siblings.

 He was sentenced in March 2016 to 15 years in prison with hard labor.
 His family said it was told he had been in a coma since soon after his sentencing.

+North Korea must bear “heavy responsibility” for Warmbier’s death, said South Korean President Moon Jae-in.

+He said in an interview on “CBS This Morning” broadcast Tuesday that while it’s not clear exactly what happened, there can be speculation that North Korea made “unjust and cruel treatments” to Warmbier.

-Doctors said he suffered extensive loss of brain tissue and “profound weakness and contraction” of his muscles, arms and legs.
+Doctors said Warmbier suffered extensive loss of brain tissue and “profound weakness and contraction” of his muscles, arms and legs.
 His eyes opened and blinked but without any sign that he understood verbal commands or his surroundings.

 Unresponsive wakefulness is a new medical term for persistent vegetative state.
-Patients in this condition who have survived a coma can open their eyes, but they do not respond to commands.
+Patients in this condition can open their eyes but do not respond to commands.
 People can live in a state of unresponsive wakefulness for many years with the chances of recovery depending on the extent of the brain injury.

 North Korea said Warmbier went into a coma after contracting botulism and taking a sleeping pill.
 Doctors in Cincinnati said they found no active sign of botulism or evidence of beatings.